-Research question: Is it possible to predict immune therapy treatment response in NSCLC patients?
+Research question: Is it possible to predict immunotherapy treatment response in NSCLC patients via histopathology image analysis?

 AI will be leveraged to build machines for automatic assessment of biomarkers based on the analysis of digitalized histopathology images.
 Computational Pathology models will be developed for the characterization of the immune reaction of the organism in the presence of lung cancer, by extracting biomarkers based on assessment of cytotoxic T-cells (CD8), immune checkpoints (PD-L1), Tumor Infiltrating Lymphocytes (TILs), tertiary lymphoid structures (TLS), among others, guided by the characterization of tissue morphology and composition of histopathology whole-slide images using deep learning methods.
 The goal is to develop a framework based on the synergy of digital pathology and AI for accurate classification of the tumor immune microenvironment of NSCLC to allow personalization of immunotherapy.
 Multiple student projects are available in the context of this research.
 Examples of available projects and tasks are the following:

 - Detection of PD-L1 positive cells with deep learning models for object detection and segmentation

 - Detection of lung cancer tumor cells in H&E images with deep learning

 - Detection of lymphocytes in H&E images of lung cancer

 - Detection of macrophages in CD68 stained whole-slide images of lung cancer

 - Segmentation of several compartments of lung tissue with deep learning segmentation models

 - Classification of lung cancer subtypes using weakly supervised learning